AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit10.md.txt

         .count(); // Count triggers the stream

     if (count == 0) {
-        System.out.println("💤 No profitable trades found today.
+        System.out.println("No profitable trades found today.
 Wait for the next cycle.");
     }
 }
 ```